 There is no single standard, certification, or definition for sustainable furniture in the furniture industry, but there are things consumers should look for.
 Sustainable brands should be visibly seeking to create furniture in a way that minimizes their ecological footprint.
 Achieving this may involve action in one or more of the following areas:

-- Shipping – Shipping of materials and goods is minimized or made as environmental as possible.
+- Shipping – Shipping of materials and goods is minimized or made as environmental as possible to reduce the business’s carbon footprint.
 For example, a business can cut down its emissions by minimizing the length of the supply chain and manufacturing furniture close to the source of the material.
 For this reason, a furniture brand will often position itself near FSC-certified forests.

 - Build Quality – By building furniture that lasts longer, waste is substantially reduced.
 One table that lasts 50+ years is far less wasteful than replacing a low-quality table every five years.

 - Social – Companies that specialize in eco-friendly furniture are often socially responsible as well.
-They pay a fair wage, hire ethically, and often contribute to other good causes.
+Their items are not just sustainably made, but also ethically made.
+This means they pay a fair wage, hire ethically, and often contribute to other good causes.

 - 1% for the Planet – Furniture companies who have signed up for 1% for the Planet give the equivalent of 1% of their annual sales towards the project.
 This could be through monetary contributions or other benefits.
 This money is then given to environmental non-profits.
 The scheme has raised more than $225 million since 2002.

-- Certified B Corporation – This certification is awarded to businesses that meet high social and environmental standards, as well as legal and transparency requirements.
+- Certified B Corporation – This certification is awarded to furniture brands and other eco conscious businesses that meet high social and environmental standards, as well as legal and transparency requirements.
 Find out more on the B Corp website.

 - CertiPUR-US – CertiPUR-US is a certification program for foam.
-To achieve this standard, the foam must be made without ozone depleters, heavy metals, formaldehyde, and other chemicals that are harmful to people and the environment.
+To achieve this standard, the foam that furniture brands use must be made without ozone depleters, heavy metals, formaldehyde, and other chemicals that are harmful to people and the environment.
 Certified foam has also passed an emissions test.

 - FSC-Certification – FSC-certified wood meets the FSC’s (Forest Sustainability Council) standards for sustainability, meaning it has been grown in a sustainably managed forest and/or recycled.
 This is a common certification for brands in the furniture industry.

-- Fair Trade – Fair Trade certified goods are independently assessed to have fair pricing that covers the cost of production, not involve child labor, and protect the environment.
+- Fair Trade – Fair Trade is a well known and highly-trusted certification for ethically-made products.
+Fair Trade certified goods are independently assessed to have fair pricing that covers the cost of production, not involve child labor, and protect the environment.
 Most Fair Trade products are in the food industry, but it can also cover other commodities that may be involved in furniture manufacturing.
+Look out for the distinctive Fair Trade logo when shopping.

 - Green America Certified Business – Green America certifies green businesses that operate according to principles of environmental sustainability and social justice, using their platform as a business to affect positive change in the world and putting sustainability at the core of their business model.

-- Greenguard-Certified – Greenguard-Certified materials and products have low chemical emissions.
+- Greenguard-Certified – Greenguard-Certified materials and products have low chemical emissions (low VOC).
 Fewer chemicals is better for the environment, and particularly good for the air quality of your home (and your health).
+In the furniture industry, these certifications tend to be held by companies that use low-VOC finishes.

 - Global Organic Latex Standard (GOLS) – GOLS is a standard for organic latex.
 To meet this standard, the latex must be at least 95% certified organic raw material (by weight), as well as meeting other environmental, social, and safety standards.